Stratus3D/dotfiles/README.md

 * `^K` delete from the cursor to the end of the line

-### Issues

-* Since these dotfiles are shared across my machines, there are scenarios where portions of the dotfiles will need to be altered.
-Such as the as the path variables in zshrc.

 ### Software
 This is software that I need for my day-to-day programming work.
 I try to keep this list updated with the latest software I am using.
 This allows me to quickly setup new development machines.